 - Increase awareness of Norway's close ties with the EU, in particular our participation in the internal market.

-The Mission organizes a broad range of seminars and conferences at Norway House, often in cooperation with the EU institions or think tanks in Brussels.
-See events calendar.
+The Mission organizes a broad range of seminars and conferences at Norway House, often in cooperation with the EU institutions or think tanks in Brussels.
+See past and upcoming events in our events calendar.

-The Mission receives over 7.000 visitors annually, ranging from school classes and student groups to business delegations and parliamentary commitees.
+The Mission receives more than 9.000 visitors annually, ranging from school classes and student groups to business delegations and parliamentary commitees.
 Read more, or plan a visit.